umd-mith/irads/README.md

 # irads

-This is a scratch space for trying to parse the metadata and images out of the 3,517 Facebook ads that were reported to have been bought by the [Internet Research Agency] and released by Facebook.
+*irads* parses the metadata and images out of the 3,517 Facebook ads that were reported to have been bought by the [Internet Research Agency].
+These ads were released by the House Intelligence Committee as a set of redacted PDF files.

 The data: